Charles Binaggio: Rise to power

 After the Lusco-Noto shootout, Lazia took Binaggio under his wing.
 Lazia had established a political club, the North Side Democratic Club, in order to increase his mob's power in Kansas City.
 This led to Binaggio's involvement with the local and State political scene that would last until his death in 1950.

 In 1934, Lazia was assassinated and his underboss Charles "Charley the Wop" Carrollo ascended to the crime throne.
 At some point, Binaggio became Carollo's underboss.
 In 1939, Carollo was caught up in a citywide clean-up campaign and was sent to prison for income tax evasion.
 This opened the way for Binaggio to become the Kansas City mob's boss in October 1939.

 The Kansas City crime family had always enjoyed a violent reputation.
 It started back to the turn of the 20th century when the Black Hand version of the Mafia terrorized the city's North Side.
 The violence had reached a peak during and immediately following the Lazia years (1928–1934), but things had remained relatively quiet under Carollo's rule.
 This would change under Binaggio as several unsolved mob slayings occurred on his watch.

 In November 1941, Binaggio was speeding down Broadway near his Armour Boulevard apartment when he struck and killed a 50-year-old man while crossing the street.
 Binaggio was arrested and charged with manslaughter, but a coroner's jury refused to indict him.
 Following this incident, Binaggio was always accompanied by his driver, Nick Penna.

 Binaggio and the local mob continued to get rich through their gambling and liquor interests.
 From the 1930s on, the mob had also been making money through a nationwide narcotics ring.
 However, this ring was broken up by a major Bureau of Narcotics investigation that netted mafiosi in Kansas City, St. Louis, Tampa, Florida, and other cities.
 Binaggio himself escaped being linked to this drug ring.
-However, one of his main lieutenants, Joe DeLuca, was sent to prison when a low-level member of the ring, Carl Caramusa, turned state's evidence.
+However, one of his main lieutenants, Joseph Deluca, was sent to prison when a low-level member of the ring, Carl Caramusa, turned state's evidence.
 In 1945, Caramusa was found murdered on a Chicago street.